Christian Arroyo Player Props: Red Sox vs. Tigers

-On Saturday, Christian Arroyo (on the back of going 0-for-3) and the Boston Red Sox play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 4:10 PM ET.
+Christian Arroyo -- 2-for-5 in his most recent game -- will be in action for the Boston Red Sox versus the Detroit Tigers, with Matthew Boyd on the hill, on April 9 at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Tigers.
+He strung together two hits (going 2-for-5) in his last appearance against the Tigers.

 Christian Arroyo Game Info & Props vs. the Tigers